eurrizaga/videoclub/README.md

 - user: admin
 - password: admin

+The following is an extract from the Angular-Seed documentation:

 ### Prerequisites

 You need git to clone the angular-seed repository.
 You can get git from